High ceiling homes are not very common these days. But if you have one, I believe you are lucky enough.

 Safety Tips When Using a Ladder

-Regardless of what type of ladder you choose for home painting projects, your safety should be the number one priority when you are climbing on them.
+Regardless of the ladder, you choose for home painting projects; your safety should be the number one priority when climbing on them.

 Here are a few safety tips and precautions for DIYers which will help you keep safe when working above the ground: